mondora/asteroid/README.md

-  event object containing the name of the event, the timestamp of the event, and details about the event (for instance, in case of a "socket_message_received" event, it'll contain the peyload of the message).
+  event object containing the name of the event, the timestamp of the event, and details about the event (for instance, in case of a "socket_message_received" event, it'll contain the payload of the message).

 #####Returns